-STATE OF KNOWLEDGE: What is the role of Human Rights in NbS
+STATE OF KNOWLEDGE: What is the role of human rights in NbS

-For Indigenous peoples, NbS include and reflect practices that they have used for generations, understanding people and nature as co-existing, in harmony and in unity with each other (Ole Rlamit, et al, 2022).
-Indigenous Peoples and local communities have been practising these approaches in a holistic manner for millennia, emphasising the interdependence of cultural and biological diversity and the reciprocal relationship between people and nature that shapes their natural environment.
+For Indigenous peoples, NbS include and reflect practices that they have used for generations, understanding people and nature as co-existing, in harmony and in unity with each other (Ole Rlamit et al, 2022).
+Indigenous Peoples and Local communities have been practising these approaches in a holistic manner for millennia, emphasising the interdependence of cultural and biological diversity and the reciprocal relationship between people and nature that shapes their natural environment.
 This results in sustainable resource use and governance, promotes good living and has been handed down through generations.

-Indigenous Peoples, local communities, women and youth play a significant role in addressing the global crises of biodiversity loss and climate change including through NbS, and particularly through environmental stewardship.
-The vast majority of the lands of Indigenous Peoples and local communities (~90%) are categorised as being in an adequately healthy ecological condition (IUCN, 2021), over a third of critically important intact forest landscapes are on the lands of Indigenous peoples (Fa J. et al., 2020), and over a third of currently identified Key Biodiversity Areas (KBAs) are also found within their lands (WWF et al., 2021).
-These insights provide sound evidence for Indigenous Peoples and local communities' historical and current sustainable approaches to the conservation of biodiversity and underscore the need to ensure their involvement in responses to the biodiversity and climate crises.
-However, inclusion of Indigenous Peoples and local communities and other actors in NbS practices stands not only on the basis of ecological validity, but also as a matter of human rights and rectification of historic injustices.
+Indigenous peoples, local communities, women and youth play a significant role in addressing the global crises of biodiversity loss and climate change including through NbS, and particularly through environmental stewardship.
+The vast majority of the lands of Indigenous peoples and Local communities (~90%) are categorised as being in an adequately healthy ecological condition (IUCN, 2021), over one-third of critically important intact forest landscapes are on the lands of Indigenous peoples (Fa J. et al., 2020), and over one-third of currently identified Key Biodiversity Areas (KBAs) are also found within their lands (WWF et al., 2021).
+These insights provide sound evidence for Indigenous peoples and Local communities' historical and current sustainable approaches to the conservation of biodiversity and underscore the need to ensure their involvement in responses to the biodiversity and climate crises.
+However, inclusion of Indigenous peoples and Local communities and other actors in NbS practices stands not only on the basis of ecological validity, but also as a matter of human rights and rectification of historic injustices.

 NbS interventions can have a positive effect by addressing the aggravating impacts of climate change, however, if poorly designed and implemented, NbS can have catastrophic effects.
-For instance, the imprudent protection of land and natural resources, including through exclusionary practices, can physically and economically displace women, youth, Indigenous Peoples and local communities, and erode their cultures.
-Nowadays, the promotion of NbS has raised diverging and opposing views, including from those concerned about the commodification of nature and corporate greenwashing, seen as further exacerbating threats to the rights and livelihoods of Indigenous Peoples, local communities, women and youth.
-It is essential that NbS offer space to engage all actors, including Indigenous Peoples, local communities, women and youth, and foster all-encompassing views that link nature loss and human rights.
+For instance, the imprudent protection of land and natural resources, including through exclusionary practices, can physically and economically displace women, youth, Indigenous peoples and Local communities, and erode their cultures.
+Nowadays, the promotion of NbS has raised diverging and opposing views, including from those concerned with the commodification of nature and corporate greenwashing, seen as further exacerbating threats to the rights and livelihoods of Indigenous peoples, local communities, women and youth.
+It is essential that NbS offer space to engage all actors and foster all-encompassing views that link nature loss and human rights.